 Heading interstate?
 Roads, speed limits, towing rules and even holiday traffic patterns vary from state to state.
 Brush up before you go.

-Whether it’s a Christmas lunch, a winery stop, or New Year’s celebrations — alcohol and driving never mix.
+Whether it’s a winery stop, Easter lunch or other celebrations — alcohol and driving never mix.

 For more pre-travel tips, see our full Caravanning Safety Guide.

-Whether you’re heading off for a Christmas getaway, a New Year road trip, or a long summer adventure, prioritising road safety ensures you and your loved ones arrive ready to enjoy your holiday.
+Whether you’re heading off for a short break or a longer road trip, prioritising road safety ensures you and your loved ones arrive ready to enjoy your holiday.

 Stay safe, take your time, look out for each other — and enjoy your greatest adventure yet!